sivaramsk/arangodb-collection/README.md

 Each role is documented in its own page inside the roles folder.

 Make sure the roles are placed on the roles_path.
 When checking out in a non_standard roles_path, use the ansible.cfg with roles_path set to the path where roles were downloaded and place the ansible.cfg in the same location as the playbook.
-Refer to the tests folder for sample.
+Refer to the playbooks folder for sample.

 ```
 [defaults]